amaranth-lang/amaranth/docs/glossary.rst

  **Elaboration**
   Elaboration is the process of constructing a design hierarchy from pre-built modules.

   Elaboration is the first step in translating requirements into circuits on a chip.
-In elaboration, the behaviour described in the HDL code is analyzed to produce a netlist that lists the required logic elements and interconnects.
+In elaboration, the behaviour described in the HDL code is analyzed to produce a netlist that itemizes the required logic elements and interconnects.

-  Elaboration is followed by :ref:`synthesis<Synthesis>`, :ref:`Place and route<Place and route >`, and :ref:`bistream generation<Bistream generation>`.
+  In the toolchain, elaboration is followed by :ref:`synthesis<Synthesis>`, :ref:`place and route<place and route >`, and :ref:`bistream generation<bistream generation>`.

 .. _FIFO:

  **FIFO (First In First Out)**
-  First in, first out is a method for organizing the manipulation of data, especially in a buffer, where the first (oldest) entry is processed first.
+  First in, first out is a method for organizing the processing of data, especially in a buffer, where the first (oldest) entry is processed first.

   An elementary building block of integrated circuits, FIFOs are used when crossing clock domains, buffering data, or storing data for use at a later time.